Journalism code ticket + travel scholarships

 If there’s an event coming up that you’d like to attend, we encourage you to apply for a scholarship now!

 What we’re offering

 - $500 toward the cost (travel, lodging, etc.) of attending an event on journalism and technology, or an open-source event where you’ll build new skills or bring a journalism connection to a new community.

 - Full coverage of your event registration fee (capped at $1,000, but most events in the community cost much less).

 Our applications are open now through midnight Eastern on Wednesday, Jan.
 24. We’ll notify all applicants by Wednesday, Jan.
 31.

 Who should apply

-- Anyone interested in learning more about the journalism code community such as people working in other areas of technology who want share their development, design, or analysis skills with journalists.
+- Anyone interested in learning more about the journalism-code community, such as people working in other areas of technology who want to share their development, design, or analysis skills with journalists.

-- People of color, women, and other under-represented groups in technology are strongly encouraged to apply.
+- People of color, women, and other underrepresented groups in journalism and technology are strongly encouraged to apply.

 What happens after you apply